MediaComem/comem-devmobil/subjects/rxjs/README.md

 ### Work with Observables

-To do the same thing using `Observable` and the **RxJS** library is not that much complicated.
+Let's convert this to reactive programming.
 Remove any previous code in `script.js` and add:

 ```js
 const { fromEvent } = rxjs; // `1`